 Source acknowledgement: House price data produced by Land Registry

 This material was last updated on 03 January 2019.
 It covers the period from 01 January 1995 to 30 November 2018.

 © Crown copyright material is reproduced with the permission of Land Registry under delegated authority from the Controller of HMSO.

 If you have found an error with the data please contact Her Majesty's Land Registry (HMLR)

 Permitted Use: Viewers of this Information are granted permission to access this Crown copyright material and to download it onto electronic, magnetic, optical or similar storage media provided that such activities are for private research, study or in-house use only.
 Any other use of the material requires the formal written permission of Land Registry which can be requested from us, and is subject to an additional licence and associated charge.

-During the last year, sold prices in Ockley were similar to the previous year and 6% down on 2011 when the average house price was £937,500.
+During the last year, sold prices in Ockley were 27% down on the previous year and 25% down on 2011 when the average house price was £937,500.